EHR + POS + CRM + Scheduling, One Platform

 For practices with two or more providers, scheduling becomes a real operational challenge.
 Each provider may have different exam types they perform, different lane preferences, different new-patient-versus-recall ratios, and different weekly availability.
 A scheduling system designed for solo practice cannot handle this without the front desk staff doing constant manual reconciliation.

-A purpose-built optometry practice management system encodes provider rules: which exam types each OD performs, what lane each prefers, how long each exam type takes for each provider.
+A purpose-built optometry scheduling system encodes provider rules: which exam types each OD performs, what lane each prefers, how long each exam type takes for each provider.
 The patient-facing online booking flow respects all of these rules without exposing them to the patient.
+Jelo's AI booking agent goes further, answering inbound calls and texts, offering the right open slot for the requested exam type and provider, and filling cancellations from the waitlist automatically.
 The result for the front desk: patients book themselves correctly, no-shows decrease because automated reminders are tuned per provider's no-show patterns, and double-bookings stop happening.

 For multi-location groups, the same logic extends across sites.
 A patient can book at any location.
 A provider can cover at any location.
 Inventory transfers between locations are tracked.
 Reporting rolls up by location and consolidates at the group level.
 See how the leading legacy multi-location platform handles these workflows in our Eyefinity alternative analysis, or compare to mid-market mid-size platforms in our RevolutionEHR alternative.